 Piano Jazz Session

-In addition to his trio and solo efforts, Mr Mehldau works with many jazz musicians, such as Pat Metheny, Charlie Haden, Lee Konitz, Michael Brecker, Wayne Shorter, John Scofield and Charles Lloyd.
-For more than ten years, he has collaborated with personalities he has always admired, like guitarists Peter Bernstein and Kurt Rosenwinkel and saxophonist Mark Turner.
+As well as his work as part of a trio and as a soloist, Brad Mehldau also collaborates with many jazz musicians including Pat Metheny, Charlie Haden, Lee Konitz, Michael Brecker, Wayne Shorter, John Scofield and Charles Lloyd.
+For more than ten years, he has made music with personalities he has always admired: guitarists Peter Bernstein and Kurt Rosenwinkel, saxophonist Mark Turner and others.

-During the 2009-2010 and 2010-2011 seasons, Brad Mehldau was the Artist in Residence at Wigmore Hall in London, organising jazz concert series.
-He holds the Richard and Barbara Debs Composer’s Chair at Carnegie Hall, the first jazz artist to hold the position since it was created in 1995.
-His predecessors include Louis Andriessen, Elliott Carter and John Adams.
+During the 2009-2010 and 2010-2011 seasons Brad Mehldau was named Artist in Residence at Wigmore Hall in London, where he organised a series of jazz concert cycles.
+He holds the Richard and Barbara Deb’s Composer’s Chair at Carnegie Hall; the first jazz artist to hold the post since it was created in 1995.
+Previous chairs include Louis Andriessen, Elliott Carter and John Adams.